-Briars, wild roses, weeds, dead and downed trees—in short, an impassable jungle—were the words Central Kentucky African-American Cemetery Association (CKAACA) member and cemetery volunteer Michael Denis used to described the condition of the Shelby City African-American Cemetery prior to the work that began in 2013 to restore the site.
+Briars, wild roses, weeds, dead and downed trees—in short, an impassable jungle—were the words Central Kentucky African-American Cemetery Association (CKAACA) member and cemetery volunteer Michael Denis used to described the condition of the cemetery prior to the work that began in 2013 to restore the site.

 Centre College has played an instrumental role in helping bring the cemetery back to life.
 Since the fall of 2014, several students have crossed the path of the cemetery, dedicating their time and energy to help restore the land.